Keep Your Pension Safe

 Consequences

 If you transfer into a scam you run a real risk of losing a significant amount, if not all of your pension savings, as well as high commission or arrangement fees.
-This could mean the difference between having a retirement you have planned for for years or effectively losing all your retirement income and having to work much longer than anticipated or rely on other sources of income.
+This could mean the difference between having the retirement you have planned for or effectively losing all your retirement income and having to work longer than anticipated or rely on other sources of income.

 Accessing your pension early is only allowed under very special circumstances such as ill health.
 If you transfer and access your pension before age 55, you will face significant tax penalties of up to 55% of the value of your pension.